 - Proper disposal procedures

-- Identifying PHI exposure risks
+- PHI exposure risks

 - Fax and scan verification steps